“Color Bursting Hermann Park” Art Uniti Team Nicola Parente and Tami Moschioni, 2018

 “Scaped Senses” is a site specific installation funded in part by grants from the City of Houston through Houston Arts Alliance, in partnership with fiscal sponsor Fresh Arts, Avenue Community Development Corporation and Writers in the Schools.
 Video by Lisa Marie Evans

-Houston Public Media PBS, Poet Trees 2017
+PBS Houston Public Media, Poet Trees 2017

 Nicola Parente partnered with Writers in the Schools (WITS) to transform trees into “poet-trees” in Houston during National Poetry Month.
 Parente dressed trees at Buffalo Bayou Park.
 Visitors were encouraged to write a poem, sentiment or thought and hang it on the trees.
 This interactive installation had more than 7,000 tags over the course of 4 weeks.